davidebruzzo/assignment_FinalStateMachine/README.md

             return random.choice(urgReachable) # I return a random urgent reachable room

 ```
-In fact if the new list made by the intersection of the two reachable and urgent is empty (lenght < 1) means that no rooms are urgent or the ones that are urgent aren't reachable.
+In fact, if the new list made by the intersection of the two reachable and urgent is empty (lenght < 1) means that no rooms are urgent or the ones that are urgent aren't reachable.
 So in this case I decided to make robot moving to a random reachable location, in order to make it moving.
 In the counter case my list of Urgent/Reachable has at least 1 item so I return a random room from that list.
   ___
  ## Software architecture